Supreme Court Considering Multiple Anti-LGBTQ Cases

 “The Court framed the question to presuppose that designing a website for money in a business open to the general public is ‘artistic expression’ rather than an ordinary commercial service,” said Minter.
 “That is a radical departure from existing law.
 It’s one thing for the Court to change the law.
 It’s another for the Court to do so surreptitiously by framing the question in such a highly loaded and novel way.”

-Boston College Law School professor Kent Greenwood, at an American Constitution Society preview, said he believes the court will rule for the web artist.
+Boston College Law School professor Kent Greenwood, at an American Constitution Society preview, said he believes the Court will rule for the web artist.

 “I have no doubt which way the Court will decide.
 The Court is expanding both its understanding of what speech is and its protection of it,” said Greenwood.
 “Though facially a speech case and not a religion-clause case, the case fits comfortably in the Court’s broadening effort to expand religious protections for religious people …especially those religions that are evangelical and mainstream.
-The court is increasingly solicitous of religion claims.”
+The Court is increasingly solicitous of religion claims.”

 Klein v.
 Oregon: This is a copycat case on a repeat appeal, and the Supreme Court has not yet indicated whether it will take it up.
 In Klein v.
 Oregon, the Oregon Court of Appeals ruled that a baker could not cite her religious beliefs in order to violate a state law that prohibits discrimination based on sexual orientation in public accommodations.